DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 8f.
 Contribute positively to the wider school culture and develop a feeling of shared responsibility for improving the lives of all pupils within the school.

-The impact the inquiry has had on Mo’s beliefs and professional relationships
+The impact the inquiry has had on Mo's beliefs and professional relationships

 He is now much firmer in his belief that:

-4.1 Effective teachers can transform pupils’ knowledge, capabilities and beliefs about knowledge
+4.1 Effective teachers can transform pupils' knowledge, capabilities and beliefs about knowledge

 4.5 Explicitly teaching pupils metacognitive strategies linked to subject knowledge, including how to plan, monitor and evaluate, supports independence and academic success

-4.6 Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils’ prior knowledge, assess understanding and break down problems
+4.6 Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils' prior knowledge, assess understanding and break down problems

 4.7 High-quality classroom talk can support pupils to articulate key ideas, consolidate understanding and extend their vocabulary